 She nodded her head in agreement.

-It was one of the last times I knew, beyond a shadow of a doubt, that she was hearing every word I said.
+It was one of the last times I knew that she was hearing every word I said.

 On a Tuesday morning she was gone.